 Access to ITS data is critical for public agencies, private companies, and academia to conduct research and create new ITS innovations and services.
 Consistent and timely access to data increases the return on federal investment in ITS research and demonstration projects while helping to inform future investment decisions, which speeds deployment of innovative ITS technologies and produces widespread benefits.

 The ITS Data Access and Exchanges Program focuses on enabling access to core transportation data across the ITS ecosystem.
-Access to harmonized data is essential to the integration of automated vehicles and other emerging ITS areas that are highly data dependent.
+Access to harmonized data is essential to the integration of connected and automated vehicles and other emerging ITS areas that are highly data dependent.
 This research area seeks to foster the adoption of modern technology best practices essential to trusted data exchanges.
 As vehicles and travelers cross jurisdictional boundaries, exchanges are a key component of data access and are crucial for the next generation of interoperable transportation.

 The Work Zone Data Exchange (WZDx) enables infrastructure owners and operators to make harmonized work zone data available for third-party use.
 The intent is to make travel on public roads safer and more efficient through ubiquitous access to data on work zone activity.
 Specifically, the project aims to get data on work zones into vehicles to help automated driving systems and human drivers navigate more safely.